donejs/done-ssr/docs/renderer.md

-@function can-ssr.renderer renderer
+@function done-ssr.renderer renderer
-@parent can-ssr.module
+@parent done-ssr.module

 A renderer function used to generate html from a route.